researchart/fse20/submissions/functional/README.md

 as opposed to whole program analysis.

 ### KLEE
-The base implementation of PSPA is located in `/src/pspa-master`
+The base implementation of PSPA is located in `/src/pspa-master`.
 The interesting files to look at:
 ### lib/Core/AbstractMO.cpp
-Implements the abstraction function for a singla symbolic memory location.
+Implements the abstraction function for a single symbolic memory location.
-In the context of static analysis, this function is called the _embedding_ function.
+In the context of static analysis, this function is often called the _embedding_ function.

 ### lib/Analysis/SymbolicPTA.cpp
 Implements the abstraction of a symbolic state, that is, builds the abstract points-to graph.